 Thanks to Elisabeth for suggesting our Baby Name of the Day.

-Believe it or not, this name has never left the US Top 1000 – though for many years, it languished underused near the bottom of the charts.
+Believe it or not, Jasper has never left the US Top 1000 – though for many years, it languished underused near the bottom of the charts.

-Today, the name is staging a comeback, nearly reaching its former late-nineteenth century heights.
+Today, the name is staging a comeback, nearly returning to its late-nineteenth century heights.